ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 * Selecting  the server from the GUI

-* selecting the random jump time range
+* Selecting the random jump time range

 If you see someone repacking it elsewhere it probably isnt safe..

 # Donate
-Donate via bitcoin or payal for continued development
+Donate via bitcoin or payal if you want to support continued development or not, thanks.

 Bitcoin address : 1HdwLpdB47TkSJrr1X5sPHnioH5ssJbdMW